opencog/atomspace/Design-Notes.md

 until it gets a VoidValue, and then it unblocks and returns the big gulp.

 But now there's additional confusion: Currently, ContainerValue inherits from STREAM_VALUE but clearly these is wrong because we are now creating different semantics for each.
-So it seems we must have this hierachy:
+The appropriate solution seems to be to declare two different SIGS: BLOCKING_SIG and STREAMING_SIG.

-FLOAT_STREAM <- FLOAT_VALUE  xxx no ??
+FLOAT_STREAM <- FLOAT_VALUE, STREAMING_SIG
-STREAM_VALUE <- LINK_VALUE   xxx Maybe no?
+STREAM_VALUE <- LINK_VALUE, STREAMING_SIG
 CONTAINER_VALUE <- LINK_VALUE
+QUEUE_VALUE <- CONTAINER_VALUE, BLOCKING_SIG
 DRAIN_VALUE <- CONTAINER_VALUE

-But the naming convention here gets in the way.
-FloatValue is already a strean, by design, because it has the update() method.
-So we don't a new name for that, right?
+The Sigs partly solve some of the issues.
+All Values have always been explicitly time-varying.
+The BLOCKING_SIG and STREAMING_SIG indicate two different kinds of behaviors.
+The ContainerValue explcitly adds thread-safe container manipulation functions.
+These can now be grouped according to these two sigs.

-Same argument for STREAM_VALUE vs. LINK_VALUE except that we baked StreamValue into snesory already, for some unclear reason. ...
+Note that the distinction betweem STREAM_VALUE vs. LINK_VALUE has been baked into sensory already, and elsewhere.
+The reasoning may have been
-... or a semi-clear reason: we can to distinguish between "constant" values, which we know for sure won't change, and streams.
-But if we just need constant values, why not use Atoms? i.e. Links?
-Becuase maybe we don't want to put them into the AtomSpace, as they're temp values... but this is qhat we have temp spaces for ... this is confusing.
-Do we have a technical reason for StreamValue or is it a feel-good item?
+backwards: what was really needed was a LinkValue that truly was a "constant" and thus could behave like a conventional OO struct.
+(i.e. it just holds data; it does not change over time.)

+Arguably, constant LinkValues "should have been" Atoms, but for various vague reasons, we don't want these in any AtomSpace, and so they are not; they're just "constant".

+The above arguments suggest that SortedStream should be simplified into a SortedValue, and that FlatStream should do the heavy lifting of turning contents into a true stream.

 TODO: Implement DrainValue ...